nereagurru/CCformation/README.md

 File List: All outputs are in CGS units.
 One file includes data corresponding to one variable:

-time.info number of outputs produced grid.info radial distance to the central star sigma.dat gas surface density dsigmadr.dat radial derivative of gas surface density velo.dat radial velocity of gas temperature.dat midplane temperature dTdr.dat radial derivative of midplane temperature alpha.dat gas turbulence strength parameter mstar.dat mass of the central star time.dat output time
+time.info number of outputs produced, grid.info radial distance to the central star, sigma.dat gas surface density, dsigmadr.dat radial derivative of gas surface density, velo.dat radial velocity of gas, temperature.dat midplane temperature, dTdr.dat radial derivative of midplane temperature, alpha.dat gas turbulence strength parameter, mstar.dat mass of the central star, time.dat output time.
 For time dependent variables, the files are appended each time the output is produced, the outputs are separated by blank line.
 One row corresponds to one radial cell.<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description>